Get Kids Writing with DIY Sidewalk Chalk Paint

 - Add 5 drops of food coloring to each cup and stir well.
 You may like to leave one cup white.

 The color does settle after a while, so remind the kids to stir.
 Also, you’ll want to provide a cup of water to rinse the paintbrush between colors, or you can set out one brush per color.

 Oh, and one more note – because of the food coloring these paints may stain some fabrics.
 Make sure the kids are dressed for messy fun!

 Sidewalk Chalk Paint Activities

-The kids can practice writing their letters or sight words, draw a picture, or experiment with mixing colors.
+The kids can practice writing their letters or sight words, drawing a picture, or experimenting with mixing colors.
 You may also like to introduce one of these engaging educational sidewalk chalk games.

 One more activity to try is to write letters or words with regular chalk, and then have the kids brush over your markings with sidewalk chalk paint.

 Finally, if the weather turns rainy on you, this paint also works marvelously well on cardstock.
 It dries silky smooth and doesn’t smear as much as regular chalk.

 How long does it keep?
 As in if I were to make it ahead of time for a party would it need to be made same day?

 We never kept it for too long, but I would guess that you’d just need to stir it extra well.
 Have fun!